Chicago looting: Violence, property damage devastates Michigan Avenue, Loop; More than 100 arrested, police say

 Police did return fire but it's unclear if anyone from the vehicle was hit, CPD spokesperson Tom Aherney confirmed in a tweet.

-City officials temporarily raised all downtown bridges and highway exits to the Loop were temporarily closed while police worked to stop the looting.
+City officials temporarily raised all downtown bridges and closed highway exits to the Loop while police worked to asses the damage.

-Many businesses in the area had just reopened weeks after several stores and buildings were vandalized in the looting that followed the protests over the death of George Floyd in Minneapolis.

 Sun-Times Media contributed to this report.